 Submission Guidelines

-The IJIEL Blog was conceptualized to further this dialogue by providing a dynamic and interactive platform where students, practitioners, and academicians can share timely insights and analyses.
+The IJIEL Exchange was conceptualized to further this dialogue by providing a dynamic and interactive platform where students, practitioners, and academicians can share timely insights and analyses.
 We have featured contributions from esteemed professionals including James J. Nedumpara (Indian Institute of Foreign Trade), Manya Gupta (Centre for Trade and Investment Law, New Delhi), Sparsha Janardhan (Centre for Trade and Investment Law, New Delhi), Nandita Chauhan (Shardul Amarchand Mangaldas), Sukanya Thapliyal (Centre for WTO Studies, IIFT), Rishabha Meena (Ministry of Commerce and Industry, Government of India), Kimmie Fearnside (Boies Schiller Flexner UK LLP), and Ricardo García Antón (Tilburg University).

 We look forward to receiving your submissions!